The Best Double Chocolate Cookies

 Laura

 The best double chocolate chip cookie recipe ever!
 These chocolate cookies have soft centers, chewy edges and are irresistibly chocolatey.
-They come together in 5 minutes and require only 30 minutes of chilling time!
+They are easy to make in 5 minutes, and chilling is optional!

 Course cookies, Dessert